FAQ – SailTimer Wind Instrument™

 Do I need to protect the digital compass in the tail from magnets?

-Yes, the wind direction is determined by a digital compass that is insanely sensitive, even though it is only about the size of the head of a pin.
-Like all compasses, it needs to be kept away from magnets, magnetic fields, speakers, hard drives, electric motors etc. The blue cap for the off-switch contains a magnet, so as noted in the Owner’s Manual (p.
-11), it is important to only snap it into place on on the top edge of the tail section, but to otherwise keep the blue cap away from the electronics.
+The wind direction is determined by a digital compass that is insanely sensitive, even though it is only about the size of the head of a pin.
+Like all compasses, it needs to be kept away from magnets, magnetic fields, speakers, hard drives, electric motors etc. In models up to 2018, the blue cap for the off-switch contains a magnet.
+So as noted in the Owner’s Manual (p.
+11), it is important to only snap the blue cap into place on on the top edge of the tail section, but to otherwise keep the blue cap away from the electronics.
+You don’t need to worry too much about magnetizing the new Wind Instrument RB.
+It was mostly the steel case on the battery that could get magnetized on previous models, but the battery is in the nose cone now and is easy to remove or replace.
+Even if the battery in the nose cone did get magnetized, the magnetic field wouldn’t reach to the digital compass in the tail.

 Does the digital compass work worldwide for wind direction?